saltastroops/finder-chart-generator/README.md

 You should also set the system admin email address in the "Jenkins Location" section on the same page, as it is used in the From field of the sent emails.

 ![System admin email address](doc/images/system_admin_email.png)

+Remember to click the Save button at the bottom of the page when you are done.